Lionheart (1987 film): Production

 Lionheart was a big budget film.
 It was filmed in Hungary and Portugal, utilizing several castles and hundreds of Slavic children hired as extras.
-The film was Schaffner's penultimate film and represented the final collaboration between the director and his friend Jerry Goldsmith (together they previously worked on Planet of the Apes, Patton, Papillon, and The Boys from Brazil).
+The film was Schaffner's penultimate film and represented the final collaboration between the director and his friend Jerry Goldsmith (together they previously worked on The Stripper, Planet of the Apes, Patton, Papillon, and The Boys from Brazil).

 Music

 In 1987 Varèse Sarabande released the soundtrack on two separate albums, with Jerry Goldsmith conducting the Hungarian State Opera Orchestra; in 1994 the label released a one-disc edition as Lionheart: The Epic Symphonic Score featuring all of Volume 1 and six tracks from Volume 2.
 Then in the summer of 2021, the complete score was released as “The Deluxe Edition” (on two discs).